 How does a semester or year of OCS help students in Mathematics prepare for graduate school or various career opportunities?

-- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics department.
+- Off-campus studies expands the student’s breadth within the discipline by offering a range of courses that Whitman College cannot offer on a regular basis in the Mathematics and Computer Science Department.

 Which requirements can Mathematics majors fulfill while off campus?